Storebro Royal Cruiser 36

 The construction of the hull based on the round bilge construction being used by Storebro.

-Tests of the new hull started in december 1980.
+Tests of the new hull started in December 1980.
 Because of the winter and ice and the fact that the results were not satisfying until then, boat testing had to be continued in spring.
-So the Royal Cruiser 36 was ready to go in production in late 1981.
+So, the Storebro Royal Cruiser 36 was ready to go in production in late 1981.

-The original flybridge design based on that of the Royal Cruiser 40.
-However, in many cases the lack on space of the flybridge was criticized.
+The original flybridge design shared the Storebro Royal Cruiser 36 with the Storebro Royal Cruiser 40.
+However, in many cases the lack of space of the flybridge was criticized.
 In 1986 a new enlarged flybridge version was presented for the two models 36 and 40.
-It offered more space, but took some of the boats elegance.
+It offered more space, but took some of the boat's elegance.

 |No. of cylinders||6||6||6||6|

 (140 - 230)

 |112 - 184/|